mopidy/mopidy/docs/api/js.rst

     we try to reconnect.
 Defaults to 64000.

 ``callingConvention``
     Which calling convention to use when calling methods.

+    If set to "by-position-only", methods expect to be called with positional arguments, like ``mopidy.foo.bar(null, true, 2)``.

+    If set to "by-position-or-by-name", methods expect to be called either with an array of position arguments, like ``mopidy.foo.bar([null, true, 2])``, or with an object of named arguments, like ``mopidy.foo.bar({id: 2})``.
+The advantage of the "by-position-or-by-name" calling convention is that arguments with default values can be left out of the named argument object.
+    Using named arguments also makes the code more readable, and more resistent to future API changes.

-The default is "by-position-only".
+    For backwards compatibility, the default is "by-position-only".

 ``webSocket``
     An existing WebSocket object to be used instead of creating a new